Equipment and home adaptations (occupational therapy)

 What it cannot help with

 Occupational therapy is about improving your daily life by enabling you to do things yourself.
-It does not replace services the NHS provides if you have long-term healthcare needs, and you should continue working with other health services if you need them.
+It does not replace NHS services if you have long-term healthcare needs.

 We cannot help with: